gmkarl/lightspeedbulk/README.md

 # Lightspeed Serial Scale Bulk Items
-Communicates with NCI scales to price bulk items.
+Communicates with some serial scales to price bulk items.

-If your scale communicates with a cash register via an RS232 cable, it may work with this script.
-Additionally, this script will still automatically determine the price of items if the weight is typed in manually.
+If you do not have a supported serial scale, this script will still automatically determine the price of items if the weight is typed in manually.

 This script adds a hook into Lightspeed's Register page.
-If an item is rung up with a name ending in "$x.xx/lb", the user is prompted for the weight of the item, and the price is adjusted accordingly.
+If an item is rung up with a name ending in "$x.xx/lb" or some similar patterns, the user is prompted for the weight of the item, and the price is adjusted accordingly.
 The weight is automatically filled in if the script can communicate with a serial scale.

 Scale communication requires the jUART plugin.  https://github.com/billhsu/jUART
 OS X plugin: https://github.com/gmkarl/jUART/raw/merged/bin/OS_X/jUART.dmg